Breastfeeding and Rheumatoid Arthritis

 Symptoms of rheumatoid arthritis may be improved for some women

-The hormonal changes of breastfeeding may help lengthen the pregnancy related break in symptoms for some women,89 and some mothers find the symptoms of their chronic illnesses such as rheumatoid arthritis, multiple sclerosis, lupus, and diabetes are not as bad while they are breastfeeding.10
+The hormonal changes of breastfeeding may help lengthen the pregnancy related break in symptoms for some women89, and some mothers find the symptoms of many chronic illnesses such as rheumatoid arthritis are not as bad while they are breastfeeding.
+The Art of Breastfeeding explains:

 Can breastfeeding help prevent rheumatoid arthritis in nursing mothers?

-Studies have shown that breastfeeding may help to protect mothers from developing autoimmune disorders such as rheumatoid arthritis and lupus in later life, and that the longer a mother breastfeeds, the more protection she might have.15
+Studies have shown that breastfeeding may help to protect mothers from developing autoimmune disorders such as rheumatoid arthritis and lupus in later life, and that the longer a mother breastfeeds, the more protection she might have.12

-In one 2009 study, Pikwer and colleagues 16 found mothers who breastfed for 13 months or more were half as likely to get rheumatoid arthritis as those women who never breastfed, while breastfeeding for up to 12 months gave women 25 percent less chance of having this condition.
+In one 2009 study, Pikwer and colleagues 13 found mothers who breastfed for 13 months or more were half as likely to get rheumatoid arthritis as those women who never breastfed, while breastfeeding for up to 12 months gave women 25 percent less chance of having this condition.
 Other studies found similar trends.
-17 1819
+14 1516

 Can breastfeeding help prevent babies from developing rheumatoid arthritis in later life?